matthewcpaul/mcp/_work/invision.md

   </article>
 </div>
 <img class="c-media" src="../../images/invision/invision-mobile-dv@2x.png" alt="Mobile Prototype Viewer Settings">
-<figcaption>A few prototype viewing and override options: device size with a shadow, auto scale, and a device skin.</figcaption>
+<figcaption>Prototypes viewed in a mobile browser with different appearance settings — device size with a shadow, auto scale, and a device skin.</figcaption>

 <div class="c-grid__half">
   <div></div>
   <article class="c-grid__mt c-text-format">
     <p>We also used this as an opportunity to design a new mobile navigation that allowed the viewer to move between screens in a prototype and navigate back to the screens overview at any time.
-It seems obvious, but neither of these options previously existed on mobile.</p>
+It seems obvious, but neither of these options previously existed on mobile.
+The navigation is a handy way for stakeholders that are not yet familiarized with the clickable prototype.</p>
   </article>
 </div>
 <figure>